rapid7/insightconnect-plugins/checkpoint_ngfw/help.md

 ## Troubleshooting

-An issue with Check Point servers is that only one user may make changes to the server at a time.
-If two users make edits to the configuration at the same time, one user's edits will fail.
-The API handles this through Session IDs (SIDs).
+Connections to the Check Point security management is based upon client to server sessions.
+Multiple admins may connect at one time and from R80.20 M1, one admin can open more than one session at a time.
+Policy and objects are locked when an admin makes changes to those objects.
+The lock is released when a publish or discard occurs.

 If the plugin tries to make a change while an administrator has a pending change, the plugin will sometimes fail.

-To prevent this, you can set the `Discard Other Changes` boolean value to `True` in each action.
-That will effectively remove all other pending changes when the plugin tries to publish it's changes.
-However, this can cause issues with the web portal and Smart Console.
-If the Smart Console starts displaying errors, the administrator will have to close the Smart Console and re-open it.
+To prevent this, you can set the Discard Other Changes boolean value to True in each action.
+That will effectively remove all other pending changes when the plugin tries to publish its changes.
+A best practice is to have separate admin accounts so that you can better track changes done via the plugin or manually via SmartConsole.

-To effectively use this plugin, it will need it's own administrative account.
-This will help prevent session conflicts.

 # Version History